What’s in and what’s out?

 They can be recycled too

-What containers will be included in Recycle Rewards?
+What drink containers are included in Recycle Rewards?

 • Glass wine bottles

-Household food containers (e.g. tuna cans) are not eligible for a refund.
+Household food containers (e.g. tuna cans) are not eligible for refunds.

 Why are some drink containers eligible and not all of them?